RedHatQE/firewatch/docs/cli_usage_guide.md

 Usage: firewatch report [OPTIONS]

 Options:
+  --report-success              If set, firewatch will create a Jira story in
+                                the default Jira project and default Jira epic reporting the success.
+The story will be closed immediately.
-   --keep-job-dir  BOOL             If set, firewatch will not delete the job
+  --keep-job-dir                If set, firewatch will not delete the job
                                 directory (/tmp/12345) that is created to hold logs and results for a job following execution.
-  --fail-with-test-failures  BOOL   Firewatch will fail with a non-zero exit code
+  --fail-with-test-failures     Firewatch will fail with a non-zero exit code
                                 if a test failure is found.
   --jira-config-path PATH       The path to the jira configuration file --firewatch-config-path PATH  The path to the firewatch configuration file --gcs-bucket TEXT             The name of the GCS bucket that holds
                                 OpenShift CI logs
   --build-id TEXT               The build ID that needs to be reported.
 The
                                 value of $BUILD_ID
   --job-name-safe TEXT          The safe name of a test in a Prow job.
 The
                                 value of $JOB_NAME_SAFE
   --job-name TEXT               The full name of a Prow job.
 The value of
                                 $JOB_NAME
   --help                        Show this message and exit.
 ```

 **Examples:**